pittpv/sepolia-auto-install/en/README.md

 ## 🔥 Firewall Management

-This feature adds a menu to manage the UFW (Uncomplicated Firewall) on your server.
+This feature adds a menu to manage the UFW & IPTABLES on your server.
 It helps secure your node by controlling access to important ports.
+For detailed information about the Firewall Management function, please see: [Firewall-Manager.md](https://github.com/pittpv/sepolia-auto-install/blob/main/en/Firewall-Manager.md "Description of the Firewall Management function in English")

-### Menu Options
+### Menu Items

-1. **Enable Firewall**
+1. **Enable and prepare (ufw, iptables)**
-   Opens SSH ports (22, `ssh`) and enables UFW if it's not already enabled.
+   Opens SSH ports (22, `ssh`), enables UFW, configures iptables.
-   A confirmation prompt (`y/n`) is shown before activation.

-2. **Allow Local Ports**
-   Useful when your node client (e.g. Aztec Sequencer) is running locally.
-   Execution and consensus P2P ports are opened and access to RPC and Beacon ports from `127.0.0.1` is allowed.

-3. **Allow Specific IPs**
-   Useful when your node client is running on another server.
-   Execution and consensus P2P ports are opened, RPC and Beacon ports are blocked and allowed **only** for the entered trusted IP address.

-4. **Remove Rules for Ports**
-   Here you can see which ports have been set previously and remove rules.
-To delete all rules, you need to delete **multiple times** until all necessary rules are deleted.

-5. **View UFW Rules**
-   Allows you to view all installed rules.

-6. **Disable Firewall**
+   If UFW is already active or iptables rules exist, the script will notify you.

+2. **Port management**
+   Add/remove rules by number.
+All directions and protocols.
+Option to block all incoming connections.

+3. **IP address management**
+   Add/remove rules by number.
+IP address with port specification, all directions and protocols.

+4. **View all rules**
+   Displays DOCKER-USER chain and UFW rules.

+5. **Reset all rules and restart Docker**
+   Removes DOCKER-USER and UFW rules, disables UFW, restarts Docker to restore default rules.

-### Example Prompts
+### Key Features

-* ✅ Confirmation message when UFW is already enabled.
-* ❌ Message when enabling is cancelled by the user.
-* 🔒 Only enables UFW if not already active.
+* All critical operations require **explicit confirmation** to minimize errors.
+* Includes duplicate rule prevention.
+* Ensures proper rule deletion/addition sequencing.

 ## 🌐 RPC and Blob Data Check